sahilaf/bugsquashers/README.md

 - naimjeem

 ## Project Description
-Our project is about an e-commerce platfrom from reailer to consumer grocery products to break the food and groceries  price syndicates
+Our project is about an e-commerce platfrom where we will work for retailer to consumer grocery products to break the food and groceries  price syndicates.
+In here Our target audience is wholsale market to retailer then retailer to consumer or user.
+In here we want to a global platfrom for the users to see the price actual rate and also the profit and losses for the businessman.

 ## Getting Started
 1. Clone the repository